tonethar/IGME-110-Fall-2024/exercises/github-pages-site.md

 **links.html**
 - This page adds some information that browsers like (e.g. the character set and language) as well as information used by HTML validators (e.g. `<!DOCTYPE html>`
+- Also note how we can write a bulleted list in HTML
+- And how we create Hypertext links in HTML

 ```html
 <!DOCTYPE html>